mpaliwoda/reset-macro-py/README.md

 * `Cmd + u` creates new RSG world, works for 1.14+
 * `Cmd + k` creates new SSG world, works only in 1.16
+* `Cmd + o` creates new FSG world using seed from clipboard, works only in 1.16
 * `Cmd + n` exits current singleplayer world, works for 1.14+
 * `Cmd + l` exits macro gracefully, although good old `Ctrl + c` works as well